CoKn/LLM-for-Structural-Reasoning/README.md

 - **Random Seeds:** All training scripts use fixed seeds to ensure consistent results across runs.
 - **Environment:** All dependencies and versions are listed in `requirements.txt`.
 - **Data:** Raw and processed datasets are provided in the `data/` directory.
 Synthetic generation logic is available in `synthetic_data_code/`.
 - **Models:** Fine-tuned models are hosted on [Hugging Face Hub](https://huggingface.co/Erlisa/models/tree/main).
-See the "Hugging Face Models" section above for links.
+See the "Fine-Tuned Models on Hugging Face" section above for links.

 ---